Indonesia – Canada Relations

 Indonesia Economic Cooperation

-Meanwhile, data quoted from Statistics Canada shows Canadian investment in Indonesia at CAD3.218 billion in 2012, or an increase of approximately 1.6% from 2011 that registered at CAD3.168 billion.
-In 2012, Indonesia ranks 26th as destination country for Canadian investment abroad with 0.5% share.
+Meanwhile, data quoted from Statistics Canada shows Canadian investment in Indonesia reached CAD3.203 billion.
+In 2013, Indonesia ranks 25th as destination country for Canadian investment abroad with 0.4% share.
 Indonesia is also the main destination country for Canadian investment in Southeast Asia.

 Several Canadian companies that have operations in Indonesia are, among others, Talisman Energy, Sherritt, Manulife Financial, and Sunlife Financial.